 1. Will this do what I need, or just what I can do?

 Your internal programmers and developers are well able to adapt your systems to add new data fields, system requirements or processes, but will these deliver the results the business wants to achieve and to a known level of accuracy?
 For instance, if your existing data records are not cross-referenced against external data sources to aid de-duplication and augmentation, will it be cost-effective or indeed possible to develop that capability internally, or should a plug-and-play option be considered instead?
-Then once you have the deployment in place, can your end users adapt the solution themselves or will it have to keep going back to IT for any changes?
+Then once you have the deployment in place, can your end users adopt the solution themselves or will it have to keep going back to IT for any changes?

 2. Will it deploy correctly?

 Many IT changes are delayed as existing systems are rarely fully understood by everyone.
 As they are adapting core (and very frequently, old) systems, building a solution yourself will require a significant level of scoping to comprehend how the processes currently work and establishing that no downstream impacts will occur.
-Buying a solution to do a specific task can sit alongside core systems and interface to a desired level; that way, differences in how data are used between completely different parts of the business do not have to have an impact on customers or regulatory reporting further downstream.
+Buying a solution to do a specific task can sit alongside core systems and interface to the desired level; that way, differences in how data are used between completely different parts of the business do not have to have an impact on customers or regulatory reporting further downstream.